daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 4. **Singular vs plural** — students (not student), results (not result), concepts (not concept), skills.
 5. **Tense** — if your example is a past story, are **ALL** verbs past tense?
 (I watched, I got, I had)

-### What I did wrong in the paragraph

-In your TV essay, errors from all five checklist areas appeared.
-Subject-verb agreement errors appeared in several sentences.
-Adjective form errors appeared in two sentences.
-Spelling errors appeared in three words.
-Singular-plural errors appeared in multiple places.
-Tense consistency broke down in the personal example paragraph.
-Running through this checklist takes about 90 seconds and would catch most of these.
+Running through this checklist takes about 90 seconds and would catch most of your recurring mistakes.

 ---